transitland/www-transit-land/_posts/2016-09-01-rhein-neckar-public-transport.md

 The current organization of public transport in Germany lends itself to high-quality service characteristics like low headways (the time between vehicles at a particular stop) and high frequency, and short waits for a transfer vehicle.
 German local and regional transit operations are more complex because of the interconnected relationships among governments on all levels, public and private companies, and companies that are simply in charge of scheduling.

 In the USA, there are typically two structures.
 The first, most commonly found in the largest cities, is that all transit service is provided by a governmental corporation created by authority of the state's legislature.
-In Chicago, where I live, the Chicago Transit Authority, Pace, and Metra, are state-owned but independently operated corporations.
+In Chicago, where I live, the [Chicago Transit Authority](https://transit.land/feed-registry/operators/o-dp3-chicagotransitauthority), [Pace](https://transit.land/feed-registry/operators/o-dp3-pace), and [Metra](https://transit.land/feed-registry/operators/o-dp3-metra), are state-owned but independently operated corporations.
 They were created by the state legislature and can only be dissolved or merged by an action of the state legislature.

 The second structure is for the transit agency to be a department of a city or county's transportation or public works department.

 In Germany however, there are multiple layers, and they start with regions, not states.
 Heidelberg, Ladenburg, and Mannheim, for example, are all in the [Rhine-Neckar Metropolitan Region](https://en.wikipedia.org/wiki/Rhine-Neckar), named after the two rivers that converge in Mannheim.

-## Peeling back the layers of transit organizations in Mannheim-Heidelberg
+## Peeling back the layers of transit organizations in Mannheim & Heidelberg

 The *Verkehrsverbund Rhein-Neckar* ([Rhine-Neckar Transport Association](https://en.wikipedia.org/wiki/Verkehrsverbund_Rhein-Neckar), VRN) is a "network" that sets the fares and coordinates routes and timed transfers for transit in the region – including both public and private agencies that operate buses and trains in the area.

-The VRN is singly owned by the *Zweckverband Verkehrsverbund Rhein-Neckar* (ZRN), a special purpose group specific to Germany that allows local government authorities to form an association.
-Other examples of zweckverbands in Germany include unions that run hospitals and ambulance services.
+The VRN is singly owned by the *[Zweckverband Verkehrsverbund Rhein-Neckar](http://www.vrn.de/vrn/unternehmen/vrn-verbund/index.html)* (ZRN), a special purpose group specific to Germany that allows local government authorities to form an association.
+Other examples of zweckverbands in Germany include consortiums that run hospitals and ambulance services and [monitor traffic](http://www.kvs-oberland.de/für-verkehrsteilnehmer/faqs-english-version.html#2-what-is-the-legal-form).
 The three states, and 24 cities, city districts, and counties in the Rhein-Neckar region make up the ZRN.

 The transit operator in this region is a separate company called [Rhein-Neckar-Verkehr](http://www.rnv-online.de/english.html) (RNV).
 RNV was created and is owned, jointly, by the five former transit operators in the region.
 On trams in Heidelberg you'll see the RNV logo, but the logo for the old HSB, or Heidelberger Straßen- und Bergbahn, is also there!